Want Better Returns? Don?t Ignore These 2 Oils and Energy Stocks Set to Beat Earnings

 Bringing together a positive earnings ESP alongside a Zacks Rank #3 (Hold) or better has helped stocks report a positive earnings surprise 70% of the time.
 Furthermore, by using these parameters, investors have seen 28.3% annual returns on average, according to our 10 year backtest.

-Marathon Petroleum ( holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $5.18 a share 21 days away from its upcoming earnings release on May 2, 2023.
-MPC Quick Quote MPC - Free Report)
+Sunnova Energy ( earns a #3 (Hold) eight days from its next quarterly earnings release on April 26, 2023, and its Most Accurate Estimate comes in at -$0.44 a share.
+NOVA Quick Quote NOVA - Free Report)

-MPC has an Earnings ESP figure of +0.11%, which, as explained above, is calculated by taking the percentage difference between the $5.18 Most Accurate Estimate and the Zacks Consensus Estimate of $5.17.
-Marathon Petroleum is one of a large database of stocks with positive ESPs.
+By taking the percentage difference between the -$0.44 Most Accurate Estimate and the -$0.54 Zacks Consensus Estimate, Sunnova Energy has an Earnings ESP of +18.59%.
+Investors should also know that NOVA is one of a large group of stocks with positive ESPs.
 Make sure to utilize our

 Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-MPC is one of just a large database of Oils and Energy stocks with positive ESPs.
-Another solid-looking stock is
+NOVA is just one of a large group of Oils and Energy stocks with a positive ESP figure.

+Magellan Midstream Partners ( is another qualifying stock you may want to consider.
+MMP Quick Quote MMP - Free Report)

-Par Petroleum is a Zacks Rank #1 (Strong Buy) stock, and is getting ready to report earnings on May 3, 2023.
-PARR's Most Accurate Estimate sits at $2.40 a share 22 days from its next earnings release.
+Magellan Midstream Partners is a Zacks Rank #2 (Buy) stock, and is getting ready to report earnings on May 4, 2023.
+MMP's Most Accurate Estimate sits at $1.20 a share 16 days from its next earnings release.

-For Par Petroleum, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $2.16 is +10.94%.
+The Zacks Consensus Estimate for Magellan Midstream Partners is $1.19, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +0.84%.

-Because both stocks hold a positive Earnings ESP, MPC and PARR could potentially post earnings beats in their next reports.
+Because both stocks hold a positive Earnings ESP, NOVA and MMP could potentially post earnings beats in their next reports.

 Find Stocks to Buy or Sell Before They're Reported